|

 The Hamilton Rating Scale for Depression (Hamilton,

-1960) is the gold standard of observer-rated
+1960) is the gold standard of

-depression rating scales.
-It is a semi-structured
+observer-rated depression rating scales.
+It

-interview, requires training to complete, and
+is a semi-structured interview, requires training to

-takes 20-30 minutes to administer.
+administer.
 It is used to assess

 in all age groups, both for clinical and research

-purposes, the severity of depression rather than
+purposes, the severity of depression rather

-as a diagnostic tool.
-A cut-off score of 10/11
+than as a diagnostic tool.
+A cut-off score of

-is generally regarded as appropriate for the
+10/11 is generally regarded as appropriate

-diagnosis of depression.
+for the diagnosis of depression.

 Depression Rating Scale

-Depression Rating Scale (MADRS) is administered by a trained
+Depression Rating Scale (MADRS) is administered by a

-interviewer, takes 20 minutes to complete and
+trained interviewer, takes 20 minutes to

-of the treatment of depression (Montgomery
+in studies of the treatment of depression (Montgomery

 &